 When Is the Best Time

-As a place where birds are far more abundant than people, Lundy Island is perhaps best known for its colony of puffins.
+As a place where birds are far more abundant than people, Lundy Island in the United Kingdom is perhaps best known for its colony of puffins.
 The Lundy Island puffins have long been a feature of the landscape, so much so that the name ‘Lundy’ translates as ‘puffin island’ in the Old Norse language.